littlektframework/littlektframework.github.io/index.md

         src: /assets/images/index.png
 title: A Kotlin Multiplatform 2D Game Framework
 excerpt: >
-    A multiplatform OpenGL 2D game framework that works on Desktop (JVM), Mobile, and Browser.
-It works on Windows, MacOS, Linux, Android, and Web.
+    A multiplatform WebGPU 2D game framework that works on Desktop (JVM) and Browser.
+It works on Windows, MacOS, Linux, and Web.
 data:
     sections:
         - title: What is it?